 STUDENT PROJECTS:

-The main companies who have hired FIEA graduates since 2020 are:
+The main companies who have hired Digipen Institute of Technology graduates since 2024 are:

 *